-What most systems of other manufacturers have in common, in contrast to ZIMO systems, is that track power is not stabilized or only partly stabilized and often relatively weak (in regards to voltage but also amperage).
-This can lead to uneven speeds and/or limited top speed because Zimo decoders are of course programmed by default to operate on stabilized and regulated track power of up to 24V from a Zimo command station.
+Most systems of other manufacturers, in contrast to ZIMO systems, do not stabilize their track voltage at all or only in a limited way and is often relatively week (Voltage and Amps).
+This can lead to uneven speeds and/or limited top speed because Zimo decoders are of course programmed to operate on stabilized power of up to 24V from a Zimo command station.